90 Millas World Tour

-The 90 Millas World Tour is the seventh concert tour by singer and songwriter Gloria Estefan, the tour was performed primarily for her Spanish audience but also for the Dutch, Irish and British who have been her most ardent supporters.
+The 90 Millas World Tour was the seventh concert tour by singer and songwriter Gloria Estefan, launched in support of her 2007 Spanish-language album 90 Millas.
+The tour began in Valencia, Spain, on August 22, 2008, and concluded in Monterrey, Mexico, on November 1, 2009.
+It included 35 shows across Europe and the Americas.

 The tour was promoted by concert touring company Live Nation, which also promotes shows for other international acts such as Madonna, U2 and Jay-Z.

 Tour history

-This tour was made in part to promote the album sales of her latest effort 90 Millas, though initially the tour was a rumour only made by some Estefan fans on their forums, in May 2008 was announced by Estefan herself to a Spanish newspaper that the tour would come true for the summer season.
+The tour promoted the album 90 Millas.
+In May 2008, Estefan told a Spanish newspaper that the tour take place in the summer.
 This marked the first time in twelve years since Estefan made a tour to the European continent.

-The tour started with only two legs, but both were for Europe, the first leg was for the concerts in Valencia and Marbella, Spain.
+The tour started with only two legs, but both were for Europe.
+The first leg was for the concerts in Valencia and Marbella, Spain.
 The second leg started with the sold-out concert at Rotterdam, Netherlands and initially the tour would start at The Netherlands, and then will pass to Spain, but at last-time the concert started in Valencia for unknown reasons.
 Later, in 2009 the second leg was expanded to Latin American countries.

 The tour was very simple and was partially made by all the Estefan's greatest hits, adding to some dates different songs at the encore section.
 At least one song of every album released by Estefan was added to set list: